+Let's take a look at some examples of data in Gerber files.
 If you open up Gerber data in a text editor, you can read the ASCII data in the file and modify it on your own.
 Some manufacturers will do this by hand when correcting some design problems, and then they will check their changes with a Gerber viewer.
-If you use a Gerber viewer to recreate a printed circuit board from your Gerber data, it might look something like this:
+An excerpt from a Gerber file (RS-274-X format) for a top overlay layer in a PCB layout is shown below.

 The exact printed circuit board view that you see depends on the viewer tool you use to recreate your board.
 Most PCB CAD systems have the ability to generate Gerber files from design data.
 The round pads of a thru-hole pin will be represented in a Gerber file by a flash command along with some location coordinates.
 A clock line trace will be represented by a draw command code along with a series of coordinate locations for each vertex of the trace.

 The original Gerber files were known as the RS-274-D format.
 Those early files were only made up of the XY coordinate locations and the draw & flash commands.
 As PCB designers, we had to manually assign aperture codes during the Gerber file creation process.
-Later on, we would then extract all the aperture data into a separate file along with the configuration parameters.
+Later on, all the aperture data would be extracted into a separate file along with the configuration parameters.
 You had to be diligent in assigning the correct codes in order to create accurate Gerber files for PCB manufacturing.

 If you are creating Gerber files today from your CAD system for PCB manufacturing, you probably are using the RS-274-X format.
 This version combines all four elements of the Gerber data (configuration parameters, apertures, XY coordinates, draw & flash commands) into one file.
+The function of each layer is defined by the file extension.
 You will also notice that your CAD system will more than likely automatically assign aperture positions eliminating the chance for human input errors.

 Within the past few years, a new version of the Gerber format has become available that includes additional data.
 Gerber X2 files will include information such as the layer function of that file, object functions such as pad types, locations of impedance-controlled traces, and much more.
+Regarding layer function, this information will be written inside the file, rather than using a specific file extension to denote layer type.
 The goal is to enhance the Gerber format to make it more like a database such as ODB++ while still having the legacy ability to drive photoplotters and LDI systems.